-3. Worldwide Access
+Benefit 3: Worldwide Access

-What they’re also discovering are the benefits of VoIP that allow their employees to telecommute so effectively.
+What they’re also discovering are the benefits of VoIP that allow their employees to telecommute effectively.
 VoIP allows employees to remotely utilize the voice, fax, and data services of your office via your intranet.

 VoIP technology has become extremely portable, allowing users to connect from home offices and abroad.
-What’s more is that your employee’s number follows them to their new home office when they make the change.
+What’s more, is that your employee’s number follows them to their new home office when they make the change.

 Mobility of Your Service

-4. Better Use of Bandwidth
+Benefit 4: Better Use of Bandwidth

-5. Extensive Additional Features
+Benefit 5: Extensive Additional Features

 Many businesses don’t fully understand all of the benefits and additional features that are included in a VoIP service.
-VoIP systems allow you to connect a wide variety of devices to keep your business’ productivity high.
+VoIP systems allow you to connect a wide variety of devices to keep your business’s productivity high.

-VoIP services typically include features like caller ID, virtual numbers, contact lists, voicemail etc., but these features can all be used in more sophisticated ways to boost operational efficiency.
+VoIP services typically include features like caller ID, virtual numbers, contact lists, voicemail, etc., but these features can all be used in more sophisticated ways to boost operational efficiency.
 For example, voicemails and messages can be forwarded to multiple colleagues with a single click, and voicemail-to-text transcriptions can be sent directly to your inbox so they can be reviewed while on the go.

-6. Network Flexibility
+Benefit 6: Network Flexibility

 One of the benefits of VoIP that your IT team will enjoy is that its underlying network need not be a part of a specific technology layout.
 That means your existing ethernet, SONET, ATM, or even your WiFi can be used as the foundation for your network.

-7. Fax over IP
+Benefit 7: Fax over IP

 One of the additional benefits of VoIP is that most providers include Fax over IP as a part of their service.
 Fax over IP all but eliminates the high costs of long-distance facsimile, as well as improves compatibility between machines and reliability of service.

-8. More Effective Communication
+Benefit 8: More Effective Communication

-9. Highly Reliable
+Benefit 9: Highly Reliable

-10. Ease of Installation, Configuration, Maintenance
+Benefit 10: Ease of Installation, Configuration and Maintenance

 One of our favorite benefits of VoIP is that IP phones are incredibly easy to install—even for those who are less technically savvy.
 There is no need to have expert technicians running phone wiring throughout your office.
 Instead, IP phones are virtually plug-and-play.

-Hosted VoIP software also makes it incredibly simple to add new users, and a web portal makes moving, adding, or changing your systems configuration much easier.
+Hosted VoIP software also makes it incredibly simple to add new users, and a web portal makes moving, adding, or changing your system's configuration much easier.
 All of this simplicity means maintenance is straightforward and rarely requires professional support.

-12. Easy Integration with Other Business Systems
+Benefit 12: Easy Integration with Other Business Systems